THE HARDY WOMEN'S SOCIETY

 The back of this reads "Near Anodyne."

-Kerry and I are still sorting through the Hardy Women’s Society archives that are on loan to us from Tremlett College.
-We unsealed a box full of journals, notes, photographs, and memorabilia from the founders’ trip to New Mexico in 1899.
+Kerry and I are still sorting through the Hardy Women’s Society archives on loan to us from Tremlett College.
+We unsealed a box full of journals, notes, photographs and memorabilia from Ada’s trip to New Mexico in 1904.

-This is the first time we’ve really been able to delve into details of Ada Gentry, Bunny, and Georgia’s first full year after founding the society in 1898.
-We knew they traveled to the mountains of New Mexico after that school year, but that was about the extent of our understanding.
+This is the first time we’ve really been able to delve into details of Ada’s first full year after founding the society in 1903.
+We knew she traveled to the mountains of New Mexico after that school year, but that was about the extent of our understanding.
 Now, we have a wonderful trove of information to engage with.

-As a teaser, we can tell you the ladies stayed near the mining town of Anodyne in the Jemez Mountains.
-We have pieced together a rather remarkable story about their summer there, which we will be presenting in the form of a second book, a follow-up to The Library of Lost Trees
+As a teaser, we can tell you that Ada stayed near the mining town of Anodyne in the Jemez Mountains.
+We have pieced together a remarkable story about her summer there, which we will be presenting in the form of a second book, a follow-up to The Library of Lost Trees

 .
-Until we can share more details, please enjoy these archival photos from their journey.
+Until we can share more details, please enjoy these archival photos from her journey.

-The back reads "Into Paraiso" in Ada Gentry's handwriting.
+The back reads "Into Paraiso" in Ada's handwriting.

 This photo is labeled "Jemez."